m-rosinsky/C-Tutorials/C/3 - Data Types/README.md

 Characters, or ```char``` are used to store a single byte, typically holding an ASCII character.

-Each character that can be typed have a number associated with it, and this number is derived from the ASCII table: https://www.asciitable.com/
+All characters have a number associated with it, and this number is derived from the ASCII table: https://www.asciitable.com/

 | ![alt text](https://www.asciitable.com/asciifull.gif "Navigating to the folder with my C file") |
 |:--:|